 iPhone 12S vs iPhone 13 Release

-While there may be unlucky connotations surrounding the number 13, information from leaker Jon Prosser have suggested the 2021 model won't skip to 14, but may actually be the iPhone 12S.
+As with the official announcement, the number 13 was kept for Apple's 2021 handsets, which debunks information from leaker Jon Prosser who suggested the 2021 model won't skip to 14, but may actually be the iPhone 12S.

 iPhone 13 Leaks and Rumours

-Finally, it seems the iPhone 13 will still feature Apple's lightning port, but this could change for iPhone models beyond the 13.
-As TechRadar reports, if the European Commission approves legislation for a universal charging standard, Apple could be forced to switch to USB-C.
+Finally, the iPhone 13 range does still feature a Lightning connector, but as TechRadar reports, if the European Commission approves legislation for a universal charging standard, Apple could be forced to switch to USB-C

 READ MORE: Best iPhones 2021